YamamotoAi2025/Mayodoma-Project/README.md

 ## 🌍 Production Site & Future

-The current production site is located in **Makino, Takashima City, Shiga Prefecture, Japan**.
+The current production site is located in **Shiga Prefecture, Japan**.
 This is a geographically significant area:
 - Inland basin, safe from ocean rise
 - Rich in natural freshwater from **Lake Biwa**, Japan's largest freshwater lake